Geometry-of-numbers methods over global fields I: Prehomogeneous vector spaces: Appendix A: Lattice-point counting over function fields

 \section{Appendix A: Lattice-point counting over function fields}

-In this appendix, we prove Proposition~\ref{davgen} in the function field case estimating the number of lattice points in an open bounded region over function fields.
+In this appendix, we prove Proposition~\ref{davgen} in the function field case estimating the number of lattice points in an open compact region over function fields.
 We believe the results here may also be of independent use elsewhere in applications involving geometry-of-numbers over function fields.

-Fix a smooth projective and geometrically connected algebraic curve $\sc$ over $\F_q$ and let $K$ be its field of rational functions.
-Then $K$ is a field of transcendence degree $1$ over $\F_q$.
-Choose a function $T\in K$ so that $K$ is a finite separable extension over $\F_q(T)$.
-This corresponds to fixing a morphism $\sc\rightarrow \P^1$.
-The goal of this note is to obtain an analogue of Davenport's lemma relating the number of lattice points inside a nice region to the volume of the region.
+Fix a smooth projective and geometrically connected algebraic curve $\sc$ over $\F_q$ and let $F$ be its field of rational functions.
+The goal of this appendix is to prove Proposition \ref{davgen} relating the number of lattice points inside a nice region to the volume of the region in the case of function fields.
 The main technique we use is the theory of Fourier analysis and Poisson summation over function fields which we recall from \cite{VF}.

-For any place $v$ of $K$, choose a uniformizer $\pi_v$ and denote by $q_v=q^{\deg v}$ the size of the residue field $k(v) = \cO_v/\pi_v\cO_v$.
-Let $k_v$ denote the canonical exponent of $v$ and let $\chi_v$ be the (continuous) additive character $K_v\rightarrow \C^\times$ defined in \cite[\S 2.1.2]{VF}.
+For any place $v$ of $F$, choose a uniformizer $\pi_v$ and denote by $q_v=q^{\deg v}$ the size of the residue field $k(v) = \cO_v/\pi_v\cO_v$.
+Let $k_v$ denote the canonical exponent of $v$ and let $\chi_v$ be the (continuous) additive character $F_v\rightarrow \C^\times$ defined in \cite[\S 2.1.2]{VF}.
 The divisor class of $\sum_v k_v[v]$ is the canonical class of $\sc$.
 It will not be important to us what the precise definitions of $k_v$ and $\chi_v$ are.
-Note that since $K_v$ is a locally compact group, the image of $\chi_v$ lands inside the unit circle.
-Let $d_vx$ denote the Haar measure on $K_v$ normalized so that the measure of $\cO_v$ is $q_v^{-k_v/2}.$
+Note that since $F_v$ is a locally compact group, the image of $\chi_v$ lands inside the unit circle.
+Let $d_vx$ denote the Haar measure on $F_v$ normalized so that the measure of $\cO_v$ is $q_v^{-k_v/2}.$